-If you possess a recipe box that is full of recipes that are family favourites, special occasion specialties and maybe even a few coveted secret concoctions and elixir’s then what you really have is a culinary magical spell box.
+If you possess a recipe box, full of recipes that are family favourites, special occasion specialties and maybe even a few coveted secret concoctions and elixir’s, then what you really have is a culinary magical spell box.

 I gained this insight after I read Ann Wess’s recent post, A Granny Witch’s Cookbook from her website, Appalachian Ink.
 Ann is a gifted writer and her work will invoke all sorts of emotions and nostalgia.
 Below is a link to this post.
 Check it out.

 My mother’s personal recipe collection started out in a lined scribbler.
-Recipes that she wanted to remember or try out at some later date were hand written on the pages at first and then as time went on and perhaps as life got busier, she would just tuck in a recipe between the pages, torn from a favourite magazine or hastily written from some other generous cook who was willing to share her secrets.
+Recipes that she wanted to remember or try out at some later date were, at first, hand written on the lined pages.
+Then as time went on and perhaps as life got busier, she would just tuck in a recipe between the pages, torn from a favourite magazine or hastily written from some other generous cook who was willing to share her secrets.

 Some years later, my mother acquired a beautiful, but simple wooden recipe box.
-In it she transferred over her most favourite recipes hand written on to white, lined recipe cards and discarded the, by now, over stuffed and very worn note book.
+In it she transferred over her most favourite recipes, hand written on to lined recipe cards and discarded the over stuffed and very worn note book.
 But again, as the years went by the practice of meticulously hand writing out a recipe on a fresh recipe card gave way to pages ripped out of magazines and scraps of paper.
-What was most important was that her personal culinary magic was safely stored in that hardwood box.
+What was most important though, was that her personal culinary magic was safely stored in that hardwood box.

 Every cook has a least one special dish.
-Something they have perfected over time that they can be proud to serve and as their signature recipe they may have altered the original recipe ever so slightly to truly make it original.
-It may be a subtle as an extra 1/2 teaspoon of salt but in some way it is authentically yours.
+Something they have perfected over time that they can be proud to serve, and as their signature recipe, they may have altered the original recipe ever so slightly to truly make it original.
+It may be as subtle as an extra 1/2 teaspoon of salt but in some small way, it is authentically yours.

-But there is one other factor in the success of a recipe and that is intent.
+There is one other factor in the success of a recipe, and that is intent.
 All magical spells need the right intent in order to be cast correctly.
-Whether it is honour of a family tradition, nostalgic memories of events that the dish only gets served at or the love of the people you know look forward to consuming your special concoction.
+Whether it is honour of a family tradition, nostalgic memories of events that the dish only gets served at, or the love of the people you know look forward to consuming your special concoction.
 This is the true legacy of a women’s recipe collections.
 This is were the magic happens and this is why some recipes will never turn out exactly as momma used to make.

-I kept it for a while but felt like I was a voyeur to the woman’s personal journal so eventually I got rid of it.
+I kept it for a while but felt like I was a voyeur to a woman’s personal journal so eventually, I got rid of it.
 It just didn’t feel right having her book of culinary magic.
 This was her legacy.
 Her love and intent filled the pages and at the time I did not feel worthy of possessing her magic.

 Some individual recipes create legacies all by themselves.
 My mother’s Jumbo Raisin Cookies recipe is legendary.
 I have never met a man who didn’t fall in love with this soft cake like confection.
-The original recipe came off of the side of a bag of Rogers brand granular sugar decades ago and was past down to me in my collection of family favourites gifted in the olive green Rubbermaid recipe box, written with my mothers love in her distinct hand writing.
+The original recipe came off of the side of a bag of Rogers brand granular sugar decades ago and was past down in the collection of family favourites in the olive green Rubbermaid recipe box that was gifted to me and written with my mothers love and, in her distinct hand writing.

-My mother past away 7 years ago so this recipe card is precious to me.
-The years of repeated use has caused my mother’s magical handwriting to fade from the card.
-I have carefully done my best to trace over her writing with the hope of saving her magic and I guess in the process, I am adding a bit of mine to the recipe as well.
+My mother past away 9 years ago so this recipe card is precious to me.
+The years of repeated use has caused her magical handwriting to fade from the card.
+I have carefully done my best to trace over her writing with the hope of saving her magic, and I guess in the process, I am adding a bit of my own to the recipe as well.